 Linear Algebra: Vectors, Matrices and their properties (Quick Review)

 Large datasets are often comprised of hundreds to millions of individual data items.
 It is easier to work with this data and operate on it when it is represented in the form of vectors and matrices.
-Broadly speaking linear algebra is a branch of mathematics that deals with vectors and operations on vectors.
-Linear algebra is also extremely important in various machine learning and data processing algorithms.
+Linear algebra is a branch of mathematics that deals with vectors and operations on vectors.
+Linear algebra is thus an important prerequisite for machine learning and data processing algorithms.

 Introduction to Data Visualization with Matplotlib (follow along)